-The Group's anti-bribery policy sets out a principle of zero tolerance regarding any attempt at bribery, including illegal facilitation payments.
+The Group's anti-bribery policy sets out a principle of zero tolerance regarding any attempt at bribery including illegal facilitation payments.
 It specifies the prohibitions, principles and rules to respect in the following areas: (i) gifts, hospitality and entertainment, (ii) relationships with commercial partners, (iii) interaction with public authorities, (iv) charitable donations, political contributions, sponsorships (v) and the financial monitoring of payments.
 The policy in question also highlights dos and don'ts and red flags, whose identification requires that the General Counsel or Compliance Officer be contacted, and also outlines the roles and responsibilities of SCOR's control function to combat bribery.
+Illustrations of prohibited behaviors are also provided, in the form of case studies.